 |Summary Of Activity in Italy

 Born to a merchant family in Toulouse, the troubadour Aimeric de Peguilhan (c.
 1175 - c.
-1221) first joined the courts of Raimon V and Raimon VI in Toulouse, but later travelled extensively among various Iberian courts and finally established himself in Lombardy.
-Around fifty of his poems and five associated melodies survive, and the majority of these are cansos frequently evaluated (by modern critics) as light and bland.
-Additionally, Aimeric composed tensos with Albertet and Sordello.
+1221) first joined the court of Raimon V in Toulouse, and later travelled extensively among various Iberian courts, before establishing himself in Lombardy.
+Once there Aimeric dedicated poems to the noble families of Montferrat, Este, and Malaspina, and he composed tensos with Albertet and Sordello.
+Around fifty of Aimeric's poems and five associated melodies survive, and the majority of these poems are light cansos.

 See List of Aimeric de Peguilhan's Works.
 Additionally, Dante, in De vulgari eloquentia, commends Aimeric's "Si cum l'arbres que, per sobrecargar," which appears in twenty-one of the twenty-four manuscripts that attest to Aimeric's contemporary popularity.

 William P. Shepard and Frank M. Chambers, The Poems of Aimeric de Peguilhan (Evanston, IL, 1950).

 Miriam Cabré, "Italian and Catalan troubadours," in The Troubadours: An Introduction.
 Cambridge: CUP, 1999,

 Alexander J. Denomy.
 "Courtly love and courtliness."
 Speculum, A Journal of Mediaeval Studies (1953): 44-63.

 Herbert Moller.
 "The Meaning of Courtly Love."
 Journal of American Folklore (1960): 39-52.

 Wendy Pfeffer. "‘Eu l'auzi dir en un ver reprovier’Aimeric de Peguilhan's use of the proverb."
 Neophilologus 70, no. 4 (1986): 520-527.